kyma-project/cloud-manager/docs/user/resources/04-100-10-aws-nfs-volume-restore.md

 The `awsnfsvolumerestore.cloud-resources.kyma-project.io` namespaced custom resource (CR) describes the AWS EFS file system full restore operation on the same existing EFS file system.

-Out-of-place restore and Item-Level restore are not supported at this version of the `Cloud Manager`.
+Out-of-place restore and Item-Level restore are not supported by the `Cloud Manager`.

 While the EFS file system restore operation is running in the underlying cloud provider subscription, it needs its source backup and its destination file system to be available.
-Upon its completion, restored file system would be available on a recovery directory, named aws-backup-restore_{datetime}, off of the root directory.
+When the restore operation is finished, the restored file system is available on a recovery directory, named `aws-backup-restore_{datetime}`, off of the root directory.

 ## Specification <!-- {docsify-ignore} -->
 This table lists the parameters of the given resource together with their descriptions: